top of page

 C'as Pagès, Ibiza

-So once you’ve had your fill of grilled meat heaven, where next?
-Time to hit the beach of course!
+After indulging in grilled meat heaven, where to next?
+Time to hit the beach!

 Nami – Steak & Sushi in Cala Llonga